ankurnema/cli-demo/README.md

 ### Use Case

-Hi, I am Ram and I am devops professional employed by a pet store which deals with adoption of pets.
+Hi, I am Ram, and I am devops professional employed by a pet store which deals with adoption of pets.
 Company has another employee named Shyam who works on store's front desk and deals with adopters.
-This employee is a volunteer who is not so tech savy and has requested an easy way to deal with day to day activities like getting pets, add new pets and so on and so forth.
+This employee is a volunteer who is not so tech-savvy and has requested an easy way to deal with day to day activities like getting pets, add new pets and so on and so forth.

 Shyam asked Ram if he can give a very easy to use system to interact with backend database which is maintained by